Israel lobbies U.S. as another Iran nuclear deadline looms

 MISSED DEADLINE

-Signaling it was holding course in the absence of an accord, the United States on Friday imposed more sanctions on companies that it said were helping Iran's nuclear program.
+Signalling it was holding course in the absence of an accord, the United States on Friday imposed more sanctions on companies that it said were helping Iran's nuclear programme.

 Rouhani said the sanctions were against the spirit of the negotiations, but added he was not pessimistic about the talks continuing.